 Steacy Ranch Zinfandel

 • 40 acres owned and farmed by Turley Wine Cellars, and located on the north side of Acampo Rd., just east of N. Kennifick Rd.

 • Oldest vines (about 21% of vineyard) planted in 1907; as such, the oldest Lodi Zinfandel vineyard of record planted on St. George rootstock (as opposed to the natural Zinfandel roots typifying the vast majority of pre-1960s Lodi Zinfandel growths).
 Only the fruit from the oldest vines go into Turley's "Steacy Ranch" Zinfandel.

 Noma Ranch Zinfandel

 • Steadily shrinking, own-rooted, spur pruned Zinfandel (less than half of the 15-acre size it was just 5 years ago) planted during the first decade of the 1900s; south of Victor Rd./Hwy.
 12 E., across E. Pine St. from Lodi Memorial Park & Cemetery.

-• Unusually small (for Lodi), 2-3-ft. high vines, dry farmed for over a century and trained in the classic goblet style; yielding largely fist-sized, tiny berried clusters rarely adding up to more than 1 ton per acre.
+• Unusually small (for Lodi), 2-3-ft. high vines, dry farmed for over a century and trained in the classic gobelet style; yielding largely fist-sized, tiny berried clusters rarely adding up to more than 1 ton per acre.

 • Once farmed by Leland Noma but now by Arbor Vineyards, and bottled exclusively by Macchia Wines under their “Outrageous” label; traditionally a big (around 16% alcohol), concentrated style of Zinfandel with unusually high acid/tannin balance resulting from extreme skin-to-juice ratios.